kyong4/CISC-3140-Kevin-Yong/lab5/README.txt

-Lab 5
+Lab 5 by Kevin Yong

 Goal: Make a multi-level dropdown.
+(Credits to @Ibaslogic and his tutorial.)
+Features: On smaller screens, click to open the dropdown.
+On larger screens, hovering can open the dropdown.
 ▪ Registering a new car: Click on ‘New car’ -> Fill in form, click submit -> View confirmation page with detail saved
 ▪ Changing an email: Select a record from list of active car owners => update